fastapi-guard/fastapi-guard/README.md

 **Made with ❤️ for the FastAPI community**

-*Secure your APIs without the complexity*
+*Enterprise-grade security without the complexity.
+Own your security, zero dependencies.*